Surcharging Frequently Asked Questions for U.S.-based Users

 When I surcharge, where/who does that money go to?

-Do I have to inform pet owners that I'm surcharging?
+Do I have to inform pet owners that I am surcharging?

 Yes, the practice must inform pet owners.
 This includes signage at your entrance and checkout area.
-For examples of signage visit Visa at: https://usa.visa.com/dam/VCOM/download/merchants/sample-surcharge-disclosure-signage.pdf
+For examples of signage visit Visa.

-How will pet owners paying online be informed that I’m surcharging?
+How will pet owners paying online be informed that I am surcharging?

 The payment page will automatically display the appropriate information to inform the pet owner of any applicable surcharge.